DerSimi/unitree_go2_recorder/README.md

 Capture and replay accurate, timestamped Unitree Go2 data for analysis and visualization using MuJoCo — compatible with NumPy and ROS2 bags.

+> **Note**
+> Data is only recorded when commands are received, either from the remote control or via ROS topic.

 # ![Project Thumbnail](assets/thumbnail.png)

 # ⭐ Key Features